-5.4.3 A Manitoba Agencies Ensur Area s al Contact Matrix - Manitoba will describe who you need to call - this table will provide the details abo e you also check Canada - Federal Regulator(s) for additional information and directions for immediate pecific contacts are available in the applicable Site-Specific ERP nders are also encouraged to seek further information from relevant Pembina personnel / Subject Matt and subsequent notifications Agency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports GET Manitoba Growth, Enterprise, and Trade (GET) - Petroleum Branch Lead provincial government organization in oil and gas industry emergency response.
+5.4.3 A sency mormation Manitoba Agencies Ensure Area s 3.
+Area specific contacts are available in the applicable Site-Specific ERP Agency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports GET Manitoba Growth, Enterprise, and Trade (GET) - Petroleum Branch Lead provincial government organization in oil and gas industry emergency response.
 GET, Petroleum Branch may request involvement and consultation depending on the emergency.
-You must report if a spill occurs from a well or oil and gas facility if: a) The spill occurs on, or spreads to land off the wellsite or the site of the oil and gas facility; or b) The volume of fluid spilled is more than 0.5m3 Notify the district office of the size and location of the spill, plans for disposal of any oilfield waste, and any other information that an inspector may request, no later than 12 hours after the spill is discovered/reported to you.
+You must report if a spill occurs from a well or oil and gas facility if: a) The spill occurs on, or spreads to land off the wellsite or the site of the oil and gas facility; or b) The volume of fluid spilled is more than 0.5m Notify the district office of the size and location of the spill, plans for disposal of any oilfield waste, and any other information that an inspector may request, no later than 12 hours after the spill is discovered/reported to you.
 As soon as practicable, notify the owner of the land.
 You must submit a spill report to the district office within 7 days after the day the spill was discovered.
 MEMO Manitoba Emergency Measures Organization (MEMO) Maintain an emergency line (24/7) where petroleum incidents can be reported.
 Provide MEMO representatives to the site of the incident, as required.
 Provide consultation regarding emergency response levels, decisions, activities.
 Manitoba Environment Manitoba Environment Assists in evaluating the incident and potential risks from product releases.
 Assists in monitoring discharges and ensuring appropriate mitigation and response actions are taken.
 Monitors environmental recovery, when required.
-Report immediately at the first available o Contact information available in the applicable S Local Authorities Rural Municipalities and First Nations Municipalities are obligated to establish emergency plans; their role and function in an emergency may include but is not limited to: Assist in setting up roadblocks, posting bulletins, and evacuating if required.
+Report immediately at the first available opportunity Contact information available in the applicable Site-Specific Plan.
+Local Authorities Rural Municipalities and First Nations Municipalities are obligated to establish emergency plans; their role and function in an emergency may include but is not limited to: Assist in setting up roadblocks, posting bulletins, and evacuating if required.
 Declare a "State of Local Emergency" if evacuation is required.